Gissio/font_tiny5/README.md

 # Tiny5

-Tiny5 is a 5-pixel variable font inspired by the iconic graphing calculators and digital gadgets of the 1980s-90s, where the constraints of limited pixel space demanded efficient and minimalist design.
+Tiny5 is a 5-pixel variable font inspired by the graphing calculators and digital gadgets of the 1980s-90s, where the constraints of limited pixel space demanded efficient and minimalist design.

 It features three variable axes: pixel volume, roundness and bleed.
 These allow to mimic the visual characteristics of LCD screens, CRT monitors and dot matrix printouts.